-Continued C1 activation of the classical complement pathway leaves patients with CAD chronically compromised by an unstable hemolytic state1,2
+Continued C1 activation of the classical complement pathway leaves patients in a chronic hemolytic state1,2

 *C1 amplifies the activation of C3, resulting in extravascular hemolysis and chronic inflammation.

 †Complement activity can activate C5, leading to intravascular hemolysis and chronic inflammation.

 Watch the mechanism of CAD

 Cold agglutinin disease (CAD) is a rare, severe blood disorder.
 It’s a form of autoimmune hemolytic anemia, which means the immune system mistakenly attacks and destroys red blood cells.

 In cold agglutinin disease, certain abnormal bone marrow cells produce antibodies called cold agglutinins, which activate a part of the immune system known as the complement pathway.
 This activation results in the constant destruction of red blood cells, known as hemolysis.